-Your health care provider may do x-rays 7 - 10 days and 1 month after your injury to see how your ankle is healing.
+Your doctor may do x-rays 7 to 10 days and 1 month after your injury to see how your ankle is healing.

-Your health care provider will let you know when you can return to regular activities and sports.
-Most people need at least 6 - 10 weeks to fully heal.
+Your doctor will let you know when you can return to regular activities and sports.
+Most people need at least 6 to 10 weeks to fully heal.

-Also call your health care provider if you have questions about your injury or your recovery.
+Also call your doctor if you have questions about your injury or your recovery.

 Managing Your: Ankle Fracture.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2015.
 1st ed.
 Philadelphia, PA: Mosby Elsevier; 2014:appendix V.

 Ankle fractures.
 In: Eiff MP, Hatch RL, eds.
 Fracture Management for Primary Care.
 3rd ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 13.